Lithocarpus hystrix

 Lithocarpus hystrix is a tree in the beech family Fagaceae.
-The specific epithet hystrix is from the Greek meaning "spiny", referring to the cupule.
+The specific epithet hystrix means 'spiny', referring to the cupule.

 Description

 Lithocarpus hystrix grows as a tree up to 36 m tall with a trunk diameter of up to 75 cm.
 The brownish or reddish bark is scaly or lenticellate and contains tannin.
 Its coriaceous leaves are tomentose and measure up to 16 cm long.
 The purplish acorns are ovoid to conical and measure up to 2 cm across.